Fancy having part of your application fees reimbursed? Read how here!

 In 2021, SMEs can get a 50% off the basic fee component charged for trademark or design applications by using an intellectual property voucher (IP voucher).
 IP vouchers are available to any company based in the EU that meets the European Commission’s definition of an SME.

-You can apply for an IP voucher for the second window from 1 March 2021 onwards.
+You can apply for an IP voucher for the third window from 1 May 2021 onwards.

 Which fees are reimbursed?

 Only the basic application fees qualify for partial reimbursement:

 - In the case of a Benelux trademark application, the reimbursement amounts to 122 euros (50% of 244 euros).